 BEng (Hons) - Institution of Chemical Engineers (IChemE)

 Accredited by the Institution of Chemical Engineers (IChemE) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporated Engineer and partially meeting the academic requirement for registration as a Chartered Engineer.

 MEng - Institution of Chemical Engineers (IChemE)

 Accredited by the Institution of Chemical Engineers (IChemE) for the purpose of fully meeting the educational requirement for Chartered Chemical Engineer.

 Careers and graduate prospects

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Chemical engineers work across a range of sectors in the UK and overseas, and are increasingly sought by speciality chemical industries that manufacture high-value-added products.
+Chemical engineers work across a range of sectors in the UK and internationally, and are increasingly sought by speciality chemical industries that manufacture high value-added products.

-Chemical engineers on average earn more than any other engineering discipline and graduates are consistently paid more than chemists and other scientists.
-The high salaries paid reflect the level of responsibility and importance which chemical engineering graduates quickly attain.
+On average, chemical engineers earn more than any other engineering discipline, and graduates are consistently paid more than chemists and other scientists.

-We have worked closely with industrial organisations to design these programmes around their needs, to ensure that there will be excellent opportunities available to you upon graduation.
+We’ve worked closely with organisations to design our courses around their needs, to ensure there’ll be excellent opportunities available to you.